-The payments under the Notes are dependent upon the relevant Issuer (failing which, in the case of Notes issued by EGF, ENBD) making payments to investors in the manner contemplated under the Notes or the Guarantee, as the case may be.
-If the relevant Issuer and subsequently, in the case of Notes issued by EGF, the Guarantor, fails to do so, it may be necessary to bring an action against the relevant Issuer or the Guarantor, as appropriate, to enforce its obligations and/ or to claim damages which could be both time-consuming and costly.
+The payments under the Notes are dependent upon ENBD making payments to investors in the manner contemplated under the Notes.
+If ENBD fails to do so, it may be necessary to bring an action against ENBD to enforce its obligations and/or to claim damages which could be both time-consuming and costly.

-ENBD has irrevocably agreed to the Notes, the Agency Agreement (as defined in the terms and conditions (the "Conditions")), the Programme Agreement (as defined in "Subscription and Sale") and/or the Guarantee (as applicable) being governed by English law.
-Unresolved disputes in relation to the Notes, the Agency Agreement, the Programme Agreement, and/or the Guarantee (as applicable) will, unless the option to litigate set out therein is exercised, be referred to arbitration under the LCIA Arbitration Rules with the seat of arbitration in London.
-In the event that such option to litigate set out therein is exercised, ENBD has irrevocably agreed to the courts of England having exclusive jurisdiction to settle disputes.
-Notwithstanding that a judgment may be obtained in an English court there is no assurance that ENBD has or would at the relevant time have assets in the United Kingdom against which such a judgment could be enforced.
+ENBD has irrevocably agreed to the Notes, the Agency Agreement, the Deed of Covenant (each as defined in the terms and conditions (the "Conditions")) and the Programme Agreement (as defined in "Subscription and Sale") being governed by English law.
+Unresolved disputes in relation to the Notes, the Agency Agreement, the Deed of Covenant and/or the Programme Agreement (as applicable) will, unless the option to litigate set out therein is exercised, be referred to arbitration under the LCIA Arbitration Rules with the seat of arbitration in London.
+In the event that such option to litigate set out therein is exercised, any dispute may also be referred to the courts of England (or another court of competent jurisdiction as the relevant party may elect).
+Notwithstanding that an arbitral award may be obtained from an arbitral tribunal in London or that a judgment may be obtained in an English court there is no assurance that ENBD has or would at the relevant time have assets in the United Kingdom against which such arbitral award or judgment could be enforced.
 ENBD is a UAE company and is incorporated in and has its operations and the majority of its assets located in the UAE.
-To the extent that the enforcement of remedies must be pursued in the UAE, it should be borne in mind that there is limited scope for self help remedies under UAE law and that generally enforcement of remedies in the UAE must be pursued through the courts.
+To the extent that the enforcement of remedies must be pursued in the

+UAE, it should be borne in mind that there is limited scope for self help remedies under UAE law and that generally enforcement of remedies in the UAE must be pursued through the courts.

 Under current Dubai law, the Dubai courts are unlikely to enforce an English court judgment without reexamining the merits of the claim and may not observe the choice by the parties of English law as the governing law of the transaction.
-In the UAE, foreign law is required to be established as a question of fact and the interpretation of English law, by a court in the UAE, may not accord with the perception of an English court.
+In the UAE, foreign law is required to be established as a question of fact and the interpretation of English law, by a court in the UAE, may not accord with the interpretation of an English court.
 In principle, courts in the UAE recognise the choice of foreign law if they are satisfied that an appropriate connection exists between the relevant transaction agreement and the foreign law which has been chosen.
 They will not, however, honour any provision of foreign law which is contrary to public policy, order or morals in the UAE, or to any mandatory law of, or applicable in, the UAE.

 The UAE is a civil law jurisdiction and judicial precedents in Dubai have no binding effect on subsequent decisions.
 In addition, court decisions in Dubai are generally not recorded.
-These factors create greater judicial uncertainty.
+These factors create greater judicial uncertainty than would be expected in other jurisdictions.